 One of the videos on view at the entrance of The Broad’s exceptional new exhibition, Soul of a Nation: Art in the Age of Black Power (opening March 23), is Angela Davis speaking to the idea of what it means to be a revolutionary.
-It is a timely reminder and an historical call to hone once-again one’s revolutionary teeth.
+It is a timely reminder and an historical summoning to hone once-again one’s revolutionary teeth.
 A review of Soul of a Nation is forthcoming.

 Angela Davis (1972)